FusionAuth/fusionauth-site/DocsDevREADME.md

 ## Adding category or sub category to menu

-If you add a category or sub category to the menu, there is a mechanism to auto generated a landing page for that category.
+If you add a category or sub category to the menu, there is a mechanism to auto generate a landing page for that category.
 You can see this on the [Manage Users -> Search page](https://fusionauth.io/docs/lifecycle/manage-users/search/).
-To enable this, as a line to the redirect.json as in [this example](https://github.com/FusionAuth/fusionauth-site/pull/3896).
+To enable this, add a line to the redirect.json as in [this example](https://github.com/FusionAuth/fusionauth-site/pull/3896).

 ## Pull request review process